JosiahKondo/Character-Counter/README.md

 This web application  allows users to enter a paragraph and check the number of characters.
 # instructions
 Open Terminal.
-Type "git clone" followed by the URL of this page: https://github.com/JosiahKondo/Character-Counter This will clone the application into a new folder on your computer.
+Type "git clone" followed by the URL of this page: https://github.com/JosiahKondo/Character-Counter
+<br> This will clone the application into a new folder on your computer.
 On a new command line type "cd Character-Counter" to go into the folder.
 On a new command line type "ls" to see the files contained in the folder.
 On a new command line run the app by typing "uvicorn app:main --reload".